alexandre-delaloy/sm-prompt/README.md

-# blyndusk-terminal-theme
+# sm-theme

-a custom ZSH theme
+⛓ a Simplist & Minimalist theme for your favorite terminal